martinescoz/uacbypass-fud-crypterps/README.md

 # UAC Bypass

-- This program allows you to run files with elevated privileges without requesting any permission, without displayi
+- This program allows you to run files with elevated privileges without requesting any permission, without disp